 The global energy transition is expected to increase long-term consumption of new economy metals – these are crucial ingredients in clean-energy transport technologies, as well as in wind, solar and nuclear power.
 Additional demand drivers for metals as a whole include the global revival of commerce post-pandemic; global infrastructure spending initiatives; and significant new increases in defence-industry spending.

-ACG is therefore a good fit for these companies - providing them with funding and development opportunities, the benefit of ACG management’s strategic and operational expertise, and the application of rigorous ESG standards in management.
-The Company is one of few UK/European-listed SPACs focusing on the mining sector.
+ACG is well-suited to provide targets with funding and development opportunities, the benefit of ACG management’s strategic and operational expertise, and the application of rigorous ESG standards in management.

 ACG’s leadership team has extensive relevant managerial, investment and M&A experience in the global mining sector.
-The Company’s directors and management, including Peter Whelan (Independent Chairman), Artem Volynets (CEO & Executive Director), Carole Whittall (CFO), Warren Gilman (Independent Non-Executive Director), Hendrik Faul (Independent Non-Executive Director) and Mark Cutis (Independent Non-Executive Director), bring a commitment to Environmental, Social and Governance (“ESG”) principles and strong corporate governance, as well as significant professional networks.
+The Company’s directors and management, including Artem Volynets (CEO & Executive Director), Nick Box (Acting CFO), Fiona Paulus (Senior Independent Director), Warren Gilman (Independent Non-Executive Director), Hendrik Faul (Independent Non-Executive Director) and Mark Cutis (Independent Non-Executive Director), bring a commitment to Environmental, Social and Governance (“ESG”) principles and strong corporate governance, as well as significant professional networks.
 These include access to many mining companies and investment sources globally.